ludwigandersson/thermospy/README.md

 thermospy
 =========
-Monitor a digital thermometer using a webcamera and a Raspberry Pi
+Monitor a digital thermometer using a webcam and a Raspberry Pi

 ![Alt text](/docs/gfx/thermospy.jpg "Thermospy in action")